 Senior Director, Developer Relations

 What if students would be able to receive quests, I.e. programming-tasks.
-If they fulfill the quests they receive awards that unlocks certain aspects of Visual Studio allowing them to create better, more complex programs.
+If they fulfil the quests they receive awards that unlock certain aspects of Visual Studio allowing them to create better, more complex programs.
 Also, by finishing quests new achievements and quests are unlocked.
-Students can choose to ignore certain quests, but at some points they’ll be force to solve certain ones (so-called “Storyline quests”) in order to proceed to the next set of quests.
-This is akin to leveling: each new level will basically be a new group of quests concerning a certain programmatic topic or aspect of the IDE.
-For example: level 1 = basic usage of variables and operations; level 2= usage of methods, level 3= arrays, level 4= classes and objects, etc.
+Students can choose to ignore certain quests, but at some point, they’ll be forced to solve certain ones (so-called “Storyline quests”) in order to proceed to the next set of quests.
+This is akin to levelling: each new level will basically be a new group of quests concerning a certain programmatic topic or aspect of the IDE.
+For example level 1 = basic usage of variables and operations; level 2= usage of methods, level 3= arrays, level 4= classes and objects, etc.

 I could go on for ages on this (other ideas: integrate ability to work as a (raid)group to tackle harder problems using a TFS, restrict usage of certain ‘weapons’ (e.g. arrays, object initializers) depending on the quest, etc.) but for now, let’s see how an achievement based C# classroom can be build up and integrated into the existing labs.
 I’m all ears for ideas!